-The 103 pieces are laid out to teach the public about the oldest known human beings.
+The 103 pieces are laid out to give the public knowledge of the beliefs and accounts of the oldest known human beings

 , photo: Wikipedia